sebsto/amplify-ios-getting-started/04_add_authentication.md

 ## Create the Authentication Service

-To create the authentication service, open a Terminal and **execute this command**:
+To create the authentication service, open a Terminal and **execute this command** in your project directory:

 ```zsh
 amplify add auth